john-friedman/datamule-python/readme.md

 [How to deploy a financial chatbot to the internet in 5 minutes](https://medium.com/@jgfriedman99/how-to-deploy-a-financial-chatbot-in-5-minutes-ef5eec973d4c)

 ## Features
 - Monitor EDGAR for new filings
 - Parse textual filings into simplified HTML, interactive HTML, or structured JSON
 - Download SEC filings quickly and easily
-- Access datasets such as every 10-K since 2001, 2024 MD&A, 2024 10-K converted to structured JSON, and more.
+- Access datasets such as every 10-K, SIC codes, etc.
 - Interact with SEC data using MuleBot

 ## Table of Contents